 The goal, for the Board of Editors, is to promote the publication of manuscripts that have academic quality.

-In order to reach it, the editors and reviewers are invited to exchange anonymously with authors until the needed academic quality is reach, and publication can be done.
+In order to reach it, the editors and reviewers are invited to exchange with authors until the needed academic quality is reach, and publication can be done.

-In order to reach this quality, the journal is based on the Editorial Board: https://icmpg.hub.inrae.fr/international-activities-of-the-international-centre-of-molecular-gastronomy/international-journal-of-molecular-and-physical-gastronomy/editorial-board.
+In order to reach this quality, the journal is based on the Editorial Board: http://www2.agroparistech.fr/The-Editorial-Board,2214.html.